 There is no market without market participants.
 And no market participant — surely not a professional investor — has a ‘right’ to buy or sell against a fair price.
 Instead, it is our responsibility to contribute to the formation of fair prices.
 Every price move is the aggregated market impact of all participants active on that market.
 And that market itself is only a part of a larger market — producers and consumers also form part of it; their business decisions are influenced by what they see happening in the market.
 This is especially the case with futures markets, where price discovery is even more important than in spot markets.

 For markets to function, there should be a continuous interaction between prices, supply and demand.
 For instance, when shortage looms, prices should rise in time to give producers incentive to raise their production and/or to give consumers an incentive to find alternatives.
 Without such interaction, markets would swing wildly from over-supply to over-demand.
 This mechanism will be intuitively clear in commodity markets.
 But, indirectly, the same principle holds true for financial markets.
 For instance, the value of a company should rise if the goods or services that it produces are in demand.
-And if not, it should not.
+And if they are not, it should not rise.

 Markets are not a train that one can hop on and hop off without impacting its timetable.

 Markets do not rise to make investors happy.
 Prices should rise if future supply otherwise would not keep up with future demand.
 The buying by informed investors plays an important role in this process.
 But just as aggressive buying by other market participants has the exact same market impact.
 This supports the price discovery process only if this buying matches the developments in the larger underlying market.